veeto

 Key Takeaways

-• Authorizes water suppliers to provide financial assistance to low-income households for water bills.
+• Authorizes local water suppliers to create assistance programs for low-income households struggling with water bills.

-• Permits water suppliers to fund assistance through voluntary customer contributions and existing resources.
+• Allows water suppliers to fund assistance through voluntary customer contributions and existing resources.

-• Requires water suppliers to report annually on assistance programs starting January 2028.
+• Requires water suppliers to report annually on their assistance programs starting January 2028.

 Get Involved